luarvic/click2approve/README.md

 - [Material UI](https://mui.com/material-ui/) CSS framework;
 - [MobX](https://mobx.js.org/react-integration.html) state management framework.

 The build transforms the TypeScript code to a JavaScripts single-page application (SPA).
-The `ui` container hosts [Nginx](https://www.nginx.com/) web server that handles the user HTTP requests and returns the SPA that works in the user browser and interacts with the `API` microservice.
+The `ui` container hosts [Nginx](https://www.nginx.com/) web server that handles the user HTTP requests and returns the SPA that works in the user browser and interacts with the `Server-side API` microservice.

-## API
+## Server-side API

-Its goals are:

-- To provide the HTTP endpoints that implement the business logic.
+It provides HTTP endpoints that implement the business logic.

 It is written in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/) and uses: